JachymT/a-level-cs-blog/Algorithms and programming/2.1/2.1.2/Notes.md

 ### Advantages
 - increased speeds
-- no need to request data again
-- eg. reading a file once in a program instea of multiple times
+- reduces bandwidth and server load

 ### Disadvantages
 - inconsistencies can occur if origional data is updated.

+## Pre-fetching
+As an extention of caching, requesting data before it is needed.
+Algorithms need to be designed to predict when data will need to be cached, or you could do this yourself, manually in a program. eg. reading a file once in a program instea of multiple times